armory/documentation/_release_notes/armoryspinnaker_v2.19.4.md

 <!-- A quick summary of what's changed with Armory -->
 Highlighted Updates describe some of the major changes in this release.
 Highlights specific to Armory Spinnaker for this release include:

-**Policy Engine**:
+**Policy Engine**
 Armory's Policy Engine for the SDLC now also performs Runtime validation on Spinnaker pipelines.
 This means that when a pipeline runs, the Policy Engine evaluates the pipeline.
 This validation only operates on tasks that you have explicitly created policies for.
 For more information, see [Policy Engine](/spinnaker/policy-engine).

 **CVEs**
 Addressed a number of CVEs found within the Spinnaker services.

+**Support for Plugins**
+This release supports Plugin deployment using Armory Halyard or the [Spinnaker Operator](/_spinnaker/operator/).
+Consult the open source [Plugin](https://www.spinnaker.io/guides/user/plugins/user-guide/) docs for Halyard usage or the [Plugins Operator Reference](/_operator_reference/plugins/) for a manifest example.

 ###  Spinnaker Community Contributions